joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 By default, when you start `psql` you're connecting to the database with the same name as  your PostgreSQL username.
 If you installed Postgres using Docker, or used an installer on Windows, that will probably be "postgres".
 If you installed it on a Mac or Linux machine, the default database may have the same name as your computer login name.
 Any SQL commands you enter at the prompt will be executed on the default database's tables, and that isn't what we want.
 To switch over to the new database you created, use the `\c` command:

-    postgres=# \c lab1
+    postgres=# \c auctagon
-    You are now connected to database "lab1" as user "postgres". lab1=#
+    You are now connected to database "auctagon" as user "postgres". lab1=#

 Notice that the prompt changes to tell you which database you're working in.

 #### Creating a table

-To create a table in the "lab1" database, we use the aptly-named SQL [`CREATE TABLE`](https://www.postgresql.org/docs/9.5/static/sql-createtable.html) command.
+To create a table in the "auctagon" database, we use the aptly-named SQL [`CREATE TABLE`](https://www.postgresql.org/docs/9.5/static/sql-createtable.html) command.
 I will expand on its usage in Chapter 2, but the basic form of it is as follows:

     CREATE TABLE table_name (
        column_name    data_type   [OPTIONS],